I’ve drunk Bombay Sapphire gin all over the world. Literally.

 Laverstoke mill – a mill that dates back to 903 A.D.

-Laverstoke Mill is the perfect backdrop for the Bombay Sapphire tour.
+Laverstoke Mill is the perfect backdrop.

 Old mills typically don’t have an exciting past – the phrase ‘run of the mill’ wasn’t borne from a history of high jinks.
 But Laverstoke mill is a bit different.
 Sure, it started out as a…er…run of the mill, mill (sorry, not sorry), grinding corn.
 But over its life it has fallen into the hands of Henry VIII (at a time when you’d have thought his hands might have been full with his wives).
 And, thanks to its use as a paper mill producing bank notes for the Bank of England, Laverstoke Mill has been the location of a bank robbery as well as having several members of the Royal family traipse through.